incoming-inc/android-template-app/existing-project.md

 Add the permissions, video player activities and broadcast receiver configuration to the application section of the Android manifest.

+Please set the application package name at `uses-permission android:name=...` and `category android:name=...` in the Android manifest as shown below.

 ##Permissions

     <!-- Begin PVN permission configuration -->